webamitkumar/random-log-generator/README.md

 # random-log-generator
-# this use a virtual invironament
+# this use a virtual environment of python
 # programing in python